ITfoxtec/FoxIDs/README.md

 The ARM deployment script deploys:

-- Two App Services one for FoxIDs and one for the FoxIDs API.
+- Two App Services one for FoxIDs and one for the FoxIDs Control (client and api).
 Both App Services is hosted in the same App Service plan.
 - FoxIDs is deployed to the two App Services from the `release-current` branch with Kudu.
 Thereafter, it is possible to manually initiate the Kudu update.
 - Key vault.
 Secrets are placed in Key vault.
 - Document DB.